Here to make students more effective writers and speakers

 The University Writing and Speaking Center offers free writing consultations to all undergraduate and graduate students for academic, creative, career, business and personal writing as well as speeches and presentations.
 Consultants are undergraduate and graduate students from a range of academic disciplines.
 Our consultants help all stages of the writing process, including brainstorming and development, planning and drafting, revising and editing.
 We offer a space where all students are valued as writers and critical thinkers.
 During consultations, students are actively engaged in discussion and activity with their project.

-The Writing & Speaking Initiative Fellows Program brings trained undergraduate peer consultants and faculty together in a collaborative effort to support student learning.
+The Writing and Speaking Initiative Fellows Program brings trained undergraduate peer consultants and faculty together to support student learning.
 Offering peer consulting within major coursework, fellows work closely with instructors and students on writing or presentation projects in disciplinary course settings.

 The Writing and Speaking in the Disciplines (WSID) Program